awslabs/aws-c-io/README.md

 For example, since scheduling a task is the main function for addressing cross-threaded operations, it has to be thread-safe.

 ## Terminology
 We use a few terms in the following sections that are not necessarily "C concepts".
-We assume you know C, but here's some definitions that may be helpful.
+We assume you know C, but here are some definitions that may be helpful.

 ### Run-time Polymorphic